 Music and Drama were key parts of the curriculum at Ovingdean Hall School.
-The Foundation has funded a number of projects in this area:
+The Foundation has funded a number of projects in this area.

-During Summer 2017, we contributed toward the latest project.
+During summer 2017, we contributed toward another project.
 Over the course of six workshops and with the support of drama practitioners and playwright Andrew Muir, children from four primary schools prepared short plays which were then performed by a company of deaf and hearing actors.
 The plays, which were introduced by short films made by the children, brought to life imaginative characters including a time-travelling farmer with smelly feet, a hungry pirate in search of golden pasta, and a superhero with rainbow chicken pox.

 During 2013/14, deaf children from the Bristol area took part in two percussion-based music workshops organised by Bristol Ensemble: Hearing Beethoven was based on the life and work of the deafened composer, while Reich On! was built around the music of Steve Reich.
 Over the course of the workshops, children used a variety of instruments, and composed and performed their own work.
 Their music was showcased at Bristol’s Colston Hall, an event attended by Dame Evelyn Glennie, a musician who is herself deaf.
 ‘Music enriches life,’ she said.
 ‘These children are proving that music is for the inclusion of everyone.’